rvijaykr10/flask-rest-api/README.md

 > FLASK_DEBUG=True

-Use below command for up and running...
+Use below command for up and running ...

 > docker-compose up -d